 Studying in Switzerland

-Home » The Group » International » Our Campuses in Europe » Studying in Switzerland
+Home » Welcome to France » Guide by Country » Studying in Switzerland

 Why study in Switzerland?

-The experience offered to students is unique and based on a singular pedagogy,
+The experience offered to students is unique and based on a singular pedagogical approach,

 based on autonomy and independence, combined with high-tech equipment.

-The country’s universities are known to cover a wide range of specialties.
+The country’s universities are renowned for covering a wide range of specialities.

-As a result, many foreign students are applying for a rigorous degree in Switzerland, particularly in these four areas:
+As a result, many foreign students apply for a rigorous degree course in Switzerland, particularly in these four areas:

 As an example, we can mention the hotel school in Lausanne.
 It has been ranked the best school in the world for its various courses.
 Two other Swiss institutions followed on the podium.
 Generally speaking, Swiss schools are among the international elite in many areas of education.
 It is not by chance that it is one of the most coveted destinations for students.